CPA Exam Scheduling - Registration & Application

 If you live in one of the following states, you will apply to sit for the CPA Exam at NASBA’s CPA Examination Services (CPAES).

 Candidates who apply through CPAES must apply online through the CPAES application system.
-All required application documentation and fees will be submitted to them and not through the State Board of Accountancy.
+All required application documentation and fees will be submitted to them directly and not through the State Board of Accountancy.

 For those candidates who live in the following states, you will apply for the CPA Exam through the State Board of Accountancy.